Petite Trésors Rescue & Sanctuary -

 I also had a bee sting on my wrist in August that resulted in being taken to the hospital by ambulance with Cellulitis.
 Two weeks later a bee sting on my other arm resulted in the same outcome.

 This year I am writing.
 My first book, which is for families and small children, tells a story in prose.
 While waiting for the copyright, I am also writing a book about Empaths.
-When I first started researching Empaths, I learned so many things that made looking be so much clearer.
+When I first started researching Empaths, I learned so many things that made my life so much clearer.
 The problems we face as we grow up in society are very different from others.
 We experience things that others are immune to.
 One of the experts in this field, Christina Lopes, explains it very simply.
 Most people are like a glass door.
 The glass keeps out rain, wind, hot and cold.
 An Empath is like a screen door.
 The screen lets rain, wind, hot and cold in.
 Most Empaths prefer to be alone or with only 1 or 2 others at a time.
-The energy from a crowd is so overwhelming that it leaves an Empath exhausted.
+The energy from a crowd can be so overwhelming that it leaves an Empath exhausted.
 The 5 top traits of an Empath are first that they feel the energy from others.
 Some of us are so sensitive that someone passing by can affect how we feel.
 Most Empaths have a strong connection with animals.
 Empaths prefer to work in nature and be close to water.
 Some are intuitive, precognizant.

-So without knowing this, I purchased a farm with a pond, started a nonprofit dog hospice and each Spring, summer and fall spend the entire day outside putting in more gardens of flowers.
+So without knowing this, I purchased a farm with a pond, started a nonprofit dog hospice and each spring, summer and fall spend the entire day outside putting in more gardens of flowers.
 I also have precognition.

 There are so many aspects of being an Empath that have only now made sense.
 I hope to be sharing my book with everyone soon.